-We arrived late at Island Routes Catamaran tours to cruise along the Negril Coastline in Jamaica and they were kind enough to have patience and wait for us.
+We arrived at Island Routes Catamaran tours to cruise along the Negril Coastline in Jamaica from Beaches Resort.

 The breeze felt amazing and we barely felt the heat of the day as we continued along the coast of Negril Jamaica seeing its famous landmarks.

 Our next stop was Rick’s Cafe.
 Famous for the cliff divers that put on a nightly show.
 It doesn’t look so high from the photos, but it is a fair distance and they even have higher platforms for the pros to jump off of.

 We figure it must be dangerous since someone in our group told us that a friend of hers broke her back jumping from this very spot in the past.
 Luckily, nobody from our boat was jumping, so we sat back and relaxed as we enjoyed our very own show.

 A well-trained diver flipped off the rocks for us not once, but twice.
 At this point, we were feeling pretty satisfied.
 We had enjoyed a feat of wraps and fresh fruit, had some yummy fruit juice and but the best was yet to come.
 Read more: 22 Things to do in Montego Bay

 We pulled up to Jimmy Buffet’s Margaritaville.
 Yep, there really is a Margaritaville.
 There are Margaritaville’s all over the Caribbean and this one was fantastic.

 Oh, how many times I have sung the words “Wasting away in Margaritaville, searching for my lost shaker of salt...”
 As we pulled up, we saw the water trampolines and for some strange reason, every one of us said, we’d love to go on them.
 So the captain pulled up beside the trampolines and a bunch of fully grown adults hopped in the water to jump on the jungle gym for adults.